stayupthetree/mylar2kapowarr/README.md

 4. **Post-Processing**
    - If enabled, triggers a refresh and scan in Kapowarr
-   - If enabled, runs a mass rename task to ensure proper file naming
+   - If enabled, runs Kapowarr's built-in mass rename task to ensure proper file naming
    - Respects API rate limits with configurable delays

 ### Example Flow